Guimez/SecondsConverter/README.md

 # SecondsConverter
+ This program converts a value in seconds to days using python.

- This is a simple project.
-Do not expect something complex.
+ *!!
+This is a simple project !! and my 2nd btw.